libriscv/docs/docs/godot/memory.md

 ```

 There are a finite amount of permanent slots, controlled by you.
 Keep in mind that sometimes you don't know what a program does, as you didn't write it.
 Making storage explicit is intentional.

+## Memory safety and use-after-free

+Nodes are heavily manipulated to create interesting games in Godot.
+A sandbox is responsible for avoiding access to freed nodes, or worse, objects that were once freed and are now pointing to other objects.

+In order to guarantee safety, heavy-handed approaches have to be taken.
+The current approach where most Variants are release after a call ensures that modders have re-grab access to nodes in future calls, which goes a long way towards ensuring safety.

+Whether or not it holds up only time can tell.